The home of Royal Air Force and airfield history in Lincolnshire (temporary logo only - please provide feedback!)

 439 Sqn RCAF :: Jan 1944 -

-Post-war the station served as a camp for ex-prisoners of war from Germany and the Ukraine and finally reverted to farmland in the 1950s.
+Post-war the station served as a camp for ex-prisoners of war from Germany and the Ukraine and finally reverted to farmland in the 1950s, being handed back to the Overton family.

 The Viking Way long-distance footpath passes immediately to the east of the airfield site along High Dyke (Ermine Street Roman Road) from Wellingore towards Cranwell.
 If you drive on the minor road from Wellingore to Leadenham along the top of the Lincoln Edge you will pass the former domestic site, part of which is now a picnic area and viewpoint, in the strip wood to the west of the road at Pottergate (SK984566).
 A public footpath leading from the Pottergate junction (987563) in a south-east direction led to Wellingore airfield.
 View photographs.